 “You gotta know when to fold ’em, know when to hold ’em, know when to walk away, and know when to run.”

 And now for the Cabal Fang Workout of the Week.

 Cabal Fang Workout of the Week #45

 Perform the above self-check.
 Are you over-training?
-If not, got get one of the constitutionals off of the Order of Seven Hills website and get it done in less than 20 minutes.
+If not, go get one of the constitutionals off of the Cabal Fang website and get it done in less than 20 minutes.
 If you are over-training, take a flipping break.
 Cabal Fang is full-context martial arts.
 You don’t have a title on the line and there’s no Olympic medal in play.
 You’re not in a self-defense situation and you’re not fighting for your life.
 In fact, if you’re walking around exhausted you’re not in optimal condition to protect yourself or your loved ones.
 Rest up.

 † “PR” stands for “personal record.”
 In a progressive workout plan, such as weights, running, etc., you should be striving to PR every workout.
 Either in weight or reps, time or distance, etc.